 💑 Whats the role of the target audience?
 Are they simply the receiving end of your messages or an input to activities?

 ⏰ When can you “do” demand generation: Post product/market fit or whenever?

-Drumroll, please 🥁 As from now on, if you ask me what demand generation is, I’ll promise to come back with:
+Drumroll, please 🥁 As from now on, if you ask us what demand generation is, we’ll promise to come back with:

 Demand generation refers to any activity that makes your ideal customers aware and interested in your product or service.

-With that in mind, I would argue that demand generation is:
+With that in mind, we would argue that demand generation is:

 🎯 A set of tactics and/or a synonym to marketing operations ➡️ because you'll definitely need a marketing strategy, but demand generation is only the manifestation of it.